 Before being accepted into this course applicants must:

 • Turn 16 before the 30th of April on the year of application.
+Eligibility is restricted to students aged 16–18 years.

-Prior to enrolling student and parent will need to attend an interview with teacher and lead educator.
+Applicants must provide an approved exemption letter from their school before enrolment.
+Prior to enrolling student and parent will need to attend an interview with teacher and Lead Educator as detailed below.

 Students can enter VPC studies at a time that best suits their learning needs, abilities, and interests.